ContextLab/chatify/README.md

 ### Hugging Face configuration (local)

 If you're running your notebook on a well-resourced machine, you can use this config file to get good performance for free!
 This will likely require lots of RAM.
 It's a nice way to explore a wide variety of models.
-Note that you don't need to fill in the OpenAI API key; you can just leave it as placeholder text.
+Note that using this configuration requires installing the "HuggingFace" dependencies (`pip install chatify[hf]`).

 ```yaml
 cache_config: